nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 existence of keyboard shortcuts, many programmers prefer typing over using the mouse because of the efficiency gains.

-* Reasonably comfortable using Command Line Interface (CLI) apps
+* Reasonably comfortable in using Command Line Interface (CLI) apps

 CLI provides a simple way to interact with computers to run programs and manage files.
 Computing undergraduates are taught how to use the CLI in their curriculums, and are often required to use it to run system tasks that cannot be done over the GUI.
 Hence, this would imply a reasonable level of comfort in using the CLI interface.

-* Prefer desktop applications over other types
+* Prefers desktop applications over other types

 **Value proposition**:

 InternBuddy aims to provide a 1-stop platform for a computing undergraduate to view and manage his internship applications.
 Consolidating internship information, the application provides organisational capabilities for easy tracking and follow-ups while eliminating the need to handle data across multiple platforms.